SUPPS: The Movie is the first feature-length documentary ever produced on the history, evolution and current state of the sports supplement industry.

 In 2007 he founded Ardenti Films, a boutique commercial production company specializing in the health & fitness industry.
 The company has since produced spots for American Gladiators Fitness, UFC Gym, Coast Fitness, Mutant, Pre Fight, Horsepower, Upload, Multi Power and Scorpion Helmets to name a few.
 In the summer of 2013 Juntobox Films, a company co-created by Forest Whittaker, gave him a green light to direct his first feature film "The Driver" scheduled for summer 2016 but lack of funding halted the project.
 In September 2017 Alex began pre-production on a feature length documentary on the sports supplement industry titled SUPPS: The Movie and in January 2019 he began production on the first in-depth documentary series on the world of fitness: ACCESS MUSCLE.

-Alex still collaborates as an editorial photographer with over 35 international publications and has produced countless advertising campaigns in the last 25 years.
+Alex has collaborated as an editorial photographer with over 35 international publications and has produced countless advertising campaigns in the last 25 years.
 He has well over 1,500 published magazine covers to his credit and is considered by many to be one of the most creative and artistic forces in the fitness industry.
-SUPPS: The Movie and ACCESS MUSCLE are set for a 2019 release on all digital streaming platforms.
+SUPPS: The Movie and ACCESS MUSCLE have been released on several digital streaming platforms.

 Alex lives in Hollywood and has three young boys: Atticus, August and Ashton.
 He visits family and friends regularly in Italy and Australia.